10 Thrift Store finds you should never pass up

 Thrift stores and secondhand shops are a fantastic place to find deals.
 They’re almost better than yard sales since you can shop them all year round.
 While you want to stay in your budget when you shop, there are a few things that you should almost always grab when you see them.

-Silver – anytime you can find solid silver items at a thrift store, be sure to grab them.
+Anytime you can find solid silver items at a thrift store, be sure to grab them.
 The price of silver fluctuates, but a fifty-cent fork could easily net you three dollars if you hold onto it and sell it at the right time.

-Books – Books are a great purchase at thrift stores, especially if you’re looking for just one or two copies of a set.
-You can generally pick them up for around a dollar each instead of paying ten or more at other stores.
+Books are a great purchase at thrift stores, especially if you’re looking for just one or two copies of a set.
+You can generally shop and pick them up for around a dollar each instead of paying ten or more at other stores.
 Don’t discount being able to find entire sets though.
 It can be done and when you find them, they’re at a huge discount over other places.
 Cookbooks are also great finds at thrift stores.

-Cast Iron Cookware – Cast iron is crazy expensive to buy new, but used?
+Cast iron is crazy expensive to buy new, but used?
 Not so much.
 Rusty or not, do not pass by that cast iron skillet, griddle or dutch oven.
 It can always be reasoned with very little work and you’ll save big by buying it used.

-Camping gear – Camping gear is one of those things that a lot of people buy but either never use or use very few times before getting rid of it.
+Camping gear is one of those things that a lot of people buy but either never use or use very few times before getting rid of it.
 If your family camps a lot, head to your local thrift store to check out what they have in stock.
 You can find everything from canteens to complete family tents for pennies on the dollar over new.

 The next time you hit your local thrift store, be sure to keep an eye out for these items.
-This list isn’t all inclusive by far, but it’s a list that you’ll want to keep in mind.
+This list isn’t all-inclusive by far, but it’s a list that you’ll want to keep in mind.
 Buying these things used instead of new will save you big bucks and help you keep more money in your pocket.

 Is there anything you MUST buy when you head to the thrift store?